metrorailings/OwlBlog/content/posts/week-4-insights.md

 It took a quarter, but New Orleans' B-team of cornerbacks are holding up well finally.

 Drew Brees is nailing some fantastic passes here against Detroit's porous zone coverage.

+New Orleans is playing with a passion here.
+Never bet against a solid head coach coming off a painful loss.